In response to Andy Porter’s article So You’re Thinking About Using an RP….No? in Fistful of Talent:

 Well done Andy—Well done.

-Over here at People Science the crowd is going crazy.
+Our response over here at People Science, the crowd is going crazy.
 So much so they had to pull me out of a meeting to show me your post.

 As far as the preaching of cost and turnover reduction-not to make excuses but our industry struggles in getting our messages out and heard.
-Additionally, these two metrics are not only attention getters, but in most cases completely true.
+Additionally, these two metrics are not only attention-getters but in most cases completely true.
 The right solution almost always provides a less expensive cost per hire and should always increase retention.
-Hell even the first and second generations providers typically supply them.
-The question then becomes, what would you or any buyer really be looking to gain from and RPO?
+Hell, even the first and second generations providers typically supply them.
+The question then becomes, what would you or any buyer really be looking to gain from an RPO?
 Once you know look for it and don’t settle for anything else.
-The right provider is out there you just have to look under the tag line—or you could just call me.
+The right provider is out there you just have to look under the tagline —or you could just call me.

 You are what you measure.